Welcome to Samuel’s Stable, a website and blog partly about Second Life but mostly about a story created using Second Life as a toolset.

 The eyes are textures that cover the default avatar’s mesh eyeballs.

 Users change the appearance of a classic avatar’s mandatory body parts by altering or replacing them—e.g. adjusting shape sliders, tinting skin, or replacing green eyes with blue eyes.
+What makes a classic avatar unique in Second Life is changes to their shape, eyebrows shape, skin, and eyes.

 Classic avatars are popular in-world because of their low-poly simplicity, low in-world complexity values, fast rendering, ease of use, and low lag induction.